Taaitaaiger/jlrs/README.md

 manager, this is not necessary and things should build without setting the `JL_PATH` environment variable.

+If you create a dynamic library with this crate, the proper symbols must be loaded when your library is loaded.
+This can be handled by setting the `RTLD_GLOBAL` flag when loading your library or by setting `LD_PRELOAD=/path/to/julia-x.y.z/lib/libjulia.so`.

 ## Features

 A small and incomplete list of features that `jlrs` supports: